 Hi!
-Welcome to Hacking Hanja – a series where I attempt to cover some of the most commonly used hanja in Korean and explain how they’re used.
+Welcome to Hanja for Beginners – a series where I attempt to cover some of the most commonly used hanja in Korean and explain how they’re used.

 The idea for this series came to me during a lesson with one of my students, who’s currently preparing for TOPIK II.
 We noticed that as we switched to a more TOPIK-driven format, more and more hanja-based words started cropping up, which is normal because as a general rule, the more technical, complex (in terms of ideas and topics) and academically-oriented a text is, the more hanja-based words it tends to feature.